hashim222/coding-library-drf-api/README.md

 ## Introduction

-Coding Library Drf-Api is a back-end API created using Django Rest Framework that handles all backend functionality including user profiles, posts, comments, likes, bookmark posts, followers, authentication, authorization and more.
+Coding Library Drf-Api is a back-end API created using Django Rest Framework that handles all backend functionality including user profiles, posts, comments, likes, bookmark posts, followers, contact form, authentication, authorization and more.

 ## Preview